mark-archer/hostlang/README.md

 ##### Examples (in no particular order)
     ; for i from 0 to 2
-    for(i 3): log i
+    for(i 2): log i

     ; for i from -1 to 1
     for(i -1 1)

     ; for i from 0 to 10 count by 2
     for (i 0 10 2)

+    ; load the 'base' namespace (includes range) load "host/base"

-    ; map 10 to 19 with some weird logic
+    ; map 10 to 20 with some weird logic
     map (range 10 20) n
         if(> n 15) n
         elif(> n 13): + n 5